ka18aihaqi/informatics-lab-inventory/README.md

 ## About Inventory Website with QR Code Integration

-This project is a **web-based inventory management system** developed as a final project at Telkom University.
-It leverages **Laravel, MySQL, JavaScript, and QR Code integration** to simplify inventory tracking and asset management.
+This project is a **web-based inventory management system** developed as my final project at Telkom University.
+It uses **Laravel, MySQL, JavaScript, and QR Code integration** to streamline asset management and tracking.

 **Key Features:**
-- Asset input, allocation, and tracking
-- QR Code integration for seamless item management
-- User-friendly interfaces and secure data handling
-- Fully tested backend and frontend implementation
+- **Login system** for secure user access.
+- **Input asset data**, including detailed information and categorization.
+- **Asset allocation** and assignment to specific locations.
+- **Transfer assets** between different locations to maintain real-time inventory status.
+- **QR Code identification** to easily track and identify specific tables or locations within the system.

 **Live Demo:** [https://informaticslabstelu.com](https://informaticslabstelu.com)